epilif1017a/simple_secure_ansible_hdp_hadoop/README.md

 # Post-installation Important Recommendations:

 1) Execute 2_post_ambari_installation.yml to configure some aspects after hadoop installation (as of right now, only generates http secret for SPNEGO).
 This play does not configure anything related to ambari configurations.
 You'll have to do it yourself in ambari!

-2) Configure ambari proxy groups and hosts to use ambari views (if they are not configured already)!
-...Services > HDFS > Configs > Advanced core-site
-...hadoop.proxyuser.ambari.groups=*
-...hadoop.proxyuser.ambari.hosts=*